 Begun in 1994, the Union Square Holiday Market has become a holiday institution in the Big Apple, drawing more than a million visitors every year with the promise of unique gifts, festive foods, and holiday cheer.
 Grab a warm beverage and some tasty treats to enjoy as you stroll among the rows of candy-cane striped tents filled with decorations of every description, and more gift ideas than you can imagine.
 Some are imported from around the world, others crafted by the very merchant you’re talking to, ranging from home beer brewing kits to handmade scarves and accessories to…well, the list is too long to list here, but there’s a complete vendor list on their website.
 Look with vendors with the Artisan’s Pledge, meaning goods are 100% handmade in the USA, organic-certified, Fairtrade-certified, or recycled, reused, or vintage items.

-2017 Dates: 15 November through Christmas Eve, 24 December (Closed Thanksgiving Day)
+2018 Dates: Daily 15 November through Christmas Eve, 24 December; Closed Thanksgiving Day.

 Website: Union Square Holiday Market

-Nearby at historic Central Park, the Columbus Circle Holiday Market offers shoppers gourmet bites from around the world, along with handmade gifts by some of the city’s finest designers and artisans.
+Nearby at historic Central Park, the Columbus Circle Holiday Market celebrates its 15th season this year, offering shoppers gourmet bites from around the world, along with handmade gifts by some of the city’s finest designers and artisans.
 Plus, one of the most iconic New York settings: Winter in Central Park.
 Need more?
 The market is just across the street from even more incredible shopping at Time Warner Center and the Shops at Columbus Circle.
 One could easily knock out all of their holiday shopping, get an eyeful of people-watching, and see some of the city’s best decorations, and all in one place.
 (Holiday Under the Stars features a dozen 14-foot stars hanging from the ceiling of Time Warner Center’s 150-foot Great Room).
 You’ll find vendors displaying the Artisan’s Pledge here, too.

 Website: Columbus Circle Holiday Market